alibaba/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/tool-calling-errors.md

     AI: "The haiku generator has produced a beautiful and evocative haiku about the different aspects of water - the ocean, waves, and rain.
 I hope you enjoy this poetic take on the theme of water!"

-We can see that the model takes two attempts.
+We can see that the modelCOnfig takes two attempts.

-A better strategy might be to trim the failed attempt to reduce distraction, then fall back to a more advanced model.
+A better strategy might be to trim the failed attempt to reduce distraction, then fall back to a more advanced modelCOnfig.
 Here's an example - note the custom-built tool calling node instead of the prebuilt `ToolNode`:

 ```typescript